COVID-19 (Coronavirus) Resources

 Contact Coralville Transit by phone: (319) 248.1790

-- The North Liberty fixed route service through Coralville Transit has been suspended.
-It is expected to return when Coralville returns to full service.
+- The North Liberty fixed route service through Coralville Transit is operating.
+Masks are required.

 This pandemic is moving quickly.
 Links to public health resources at the county, state and federal level will have the most up-to-date information.
 We will provide links and information to help our residents navigate this pandemic here.